Copied

 Reykjavík, Iceland

-Aurora activity is expected to be moderate between 9 PM and 5 AM in Reykjavík tonight.
-Cloud cover around that time looks mostly cloudy at 35% to 100%.
-You might see the aurora if the sky is not too cloudy at the right time.
+Aurora activity is expected to be high between 10 PM and 2 AM in Reykjavík tonight.
+Cloud cover around that time looks overcast at 65% to 95%.
+There may be good aurora activity overhead, but thick cloud could block the view.

 Aurora Forecast for Reykjavík